Have you noticed black mould, marks and spots on ceilings, walls or near to the windows in your home?

 The original windows were 30 years old and drafty so they provided natural ventilation.

-Those windows were replaced in April 2017 and her partner moved in during the summer but it wasn’t until November that the outside temperature dropped and the first frosts were seen.
+Those windows were replaced and her partner moved in during the summer but it wasn’t until November that the outside temperature dropped and the first frosts were seen.

 A warm, unvented room + extra moisture + cold windows/walls = condensation.

-Condensation, if left unchecked will lead to damp walls, ceilings and mould.
+Condensation, if left unchecked will lead to damp walls, ceilings, black spots and mould.

 Here is an extreme example, the photo was taken in another house:

-If you think the mould shown in the first two photos on this page isn’t too bad, don’t forget that it’s currently mid-November.
+If you think the mould shown in the first two photos on this page isn’t too bad, don’t forget that the photos were taken in mid-November.

-Other Causes of Mould on Walls, Windows and Ceilings
+Other Causes of Black Mould/Spots on Walls, Windows and Ceilings

 Upgrading the windows isn’t the only cause of mould/condensation.